TeamHypersomnia/Hypersomnia/docs/pages/docs/Topics/entity_type.md

 It will thus be always required to define at least an empty type that specifies the correspondent component type,
 event if the component type itself does not need any definition-like data.

-Per each definition, we hold a boolean value of whether the definition is set.
-It would the most idiomatic to hold a tuple of ``std::optional`` definitions, but a lot better cache coherency will be achieved if the boolean values will be stored in a separate variable like so:

-``std::array<bool, DEFINITION_COUNT_V> enabled_definitions;``

 A concern could be raised because with this design, performance of serializing types could suffer.
 That is because, if we serialize linearly without regard for which definitions are set, we serialize possibly a lot of unneeded data.
 On the other hand, if we do serialize only that which was set, we may suffer from instruction cache misses as the code will not degrade to a simple memcpy anymore.